Louisiana Prehistory

 Nancy W. Hawkins

-Known for clear, accessible writing about archaeology, this author helped bring Louisiana’s deep past to general readers.
-Her work focuses on prehistory, site preservation, and the importance of protecting cultural heritage.
+A writer and archaeology educator, she helped bring Louisiana’s deep past to general readers in clear, accessible ways.
+Her work focuses on prehistory, preservation, and the shared responsibility of protecting cultural heritage.

 View all books